-This creamy gingerbread cheesecake has a hint of gingerbread spice that pairs perfectly with the sweet and spicy gingersnap crust.
+This Instant Pot gingerbread cheesecake has a hint of gingerbread spice that pairs perfectly with the sweet and spicy gingersnap crust.
+Perfect for the holidays, or any day!

 There’s something special about having a dessert that’s perfect for a holiday table.
 For Thanksgiving, sweet potato pie and pumpkin cheesecake are sure to be on our table.
 But when Christmas rolls around we are ready for all the Christmas flavors.
 Homemade eggnog, and this gingerbread cheesecake are the stars of our Christmas menu.
 This creamy gingerbread cheesecake, with a crisp gingerbread crust, is a hit every year.